thery/coq/doc/sphinx/proof-engine/proof-handling.rst

 ------------------------------------------------

-.. cmd:: Set Hyps Limit @num.
+.. opt:: Hyps Limit @num.

-This command sets the maximum number of hypotheses displayed in goals after the application of a tactic.
+This option controls the maximum number of hypotheses displayed in goals after the application of a tactic.
 All the hypotheses remains usable in the proof development.

-.. cmd:: Unset Hyps Limit.

-This command goes back to the default mode which is to print all available hypotheses.
+When unset, it goes back to the default mode which is to print all available hypotheses.

-.. cmd:: Set Automatic Introduction.
+.. opt:: Automatic Introduction.

-The option ``Automatic Introduction`` controls the way binders are handled in assertion commands such as ``Theorem ident[binders] : form``.
+This option controls the way binders are handled in assertion commands such as ``Theorem ident[binders] : form``.
 When the option is set, which is the default, binders are automatically put in the local context of the goal to prove.